 How big of a deal did he sign?
 The Wall Street Journal and Bloomberg both report that the deal is worth over $100 million.
 I would wager it's worth more.
 It all depends on how many years "multi-year" means.
 Is it a three-year deal?
 Five-year deal?
 Ten-year deal?

 Consider this: The Joe Rogan Experience is consistently the most valuable podcast on the planet.
 Through live commercial reads and YouTube video ads, the Joe Rogan Experience generates $20-30 million per year in revenue.
 And that's on his own.

 If you made $20-30 million per year on your own, how much would it take for you to go corporate?
 To take all your content off the free platforms that made you enormous in the first place?

 Let's say it's a three-year deal.
 One could safely presume he could continue as-is, and make $60 – $90 million on his own.
 Would he take $100 million over $60 million?
 Probably. $100 million over $90 million?
 PERHAPS.
 Especially if the money was paid up front.
 Otherwise, I'm thinking the deal would be more like $150+ million.

-What makes a lot of sense to me is if Joe currently makes $20 million per year, so $60 million over the next three years and Spotify offered him $100 million UP FRONT.
+What makes a lot of sense to me is if Joe currently makes $20 million per year, AKA $60 million over the next three years, that Spotify actually offered him $100 million UP FRONT.
 Cash now.
 Direct deposited.
 And then he continues making that $20-30 million per year from advertising and other incentives.